 Here is a free guide on how to use Audacity.
 Audacity was developed by Dominic Mazzoni and Roger Dannenberg in 1999 and released on the 28th of May 2000.
 It became popular and known to be one of the best audio recording software with over 76 million downloads in one year.
-It gained the Community Choice Award for Best Project for Multimedia on 2007 and 2009.
+It gained the Community Choice Award for Best Project for Multimedia in 2007 and 2009.

 Are you a music producer, a singer or at least an avid fan of music?
 Have you tried creating your own sound with customized effects?
 If you knew Audacity but still stuck to figure out how this application works, it’s time to learn the basics.
 This guide will help you learn how to use Audacity to create your own music.
+You can download Audacity for Windows, Audacity for Mac and Audacity for Linux from their official website.

 - 1 Features of Audacity 2.2.2